History of Copa Libertadores in Timeline

 In 2008, the Copa Libertadores finals became an exception to the away goals rule and employed extra time.

-In 2009, the "Liguilla Pre-Libertadores de América" was discontinued in Uruguay.
+In 2009, the "Liguilla Pre-Libertadores de América" era concluded in Uruguay.
+The tournament started in 1974.

-In 2010, players from Guadalajara preferred playing in the Copa Libertadores final over a friendly against Spain and their national league.
+In 2010, players from Guadalajara preferred playing in the Copa Libertadores final over a friendly against Spain.

-In 2010, the InterLiga was discontinued in Mexico.
+In 2010, the InterLiga era concluded in Mexico.
+The tournament started in 2004.

-In 2011, after winning the Copa do Brasil, several Santos players wished to stay and participate in the 2011 Copa Libertadores, despite lucrative offers from European clubs.
+In 2011, after winning the Copa do Brasil, several Santos players preferred to stay and participate in the 2011 Copa Libertadores, despite lucrative offers from European clubs.

-Since 2011, the winner of the Copa Sudamericana has automatically qualified for the following Copa Libertadores.
+Since 2011, the winner of the Copa Sudamericana automatically qualifies for the following Copa Libertadores.

-Starting with the 2013 edition, Bridgestone became the third title sponsor of Copa Libertadores, signing a five-year deal.
+In 2013, Bridgestone became the third title sponsor of Copa Libertadores, signing a five-year sponsorship deal for naming rights.

 In 2016, Atletico Nacional of Colombia earned their second Copa Libertadores title.